muxinc/was-awesome/readme.md

 Note: A lot of these frameworks are still being developed today.
 They might still be awesome, but [they used to too](https://www.youtube.com/watch?v=ndBjraV-3UY), and at the time they were _the_ tools.

 - [MooTools](https://mootools.net/) - A collection of JS utilities that was originally released as an extension of PrototypeJS.
+There may have been other ways of doing DOM effects/transitions < 2010, but...MooTools...
 - [Prototype](http://prototypejs.org/) - Extended native JS objects to take (some of) the pain out of browser development.
 Originally released in 2005 as part of the foundation for Ajax support in Ruby on Rails ([source](https://en.wikipedia.org/wiki/Prototype_JavaScript_Framework)).

 ## License